 A politician asked to defend this amendment during a debate yesterday came up with an absurd comment.
 She said that it would help discover talent.
 She was alluding to the ‘entertainment’ clause of the amendment that now allows children to participate in talent shows.
 But should not creative subjects like music and dance be part of the school curriculum and talent discovered within the safety of a well run school?
 And we are not talking of song and dance here, we are talking of stone breaking and carpet weaving in dark airless spaces.

-.
+Another defence, this time by the labour minister, said that this was a good way for children to strike a balance between the need for education for a child and the reality of the socio-economic conditions.
 What the hell does that mean!
 That society has to remain frozen as it is, with the poor remaining poor and even poorer and the rich richer!
 I am flabbergasted so say the least.
 Here we are at project why celebrating when the child of a vegetable vendor completes her studies and gets a job in a bank and lurking around the corner is a law that would make it legal for her to sell vegetables when she finishes school and in the scorching sun during her summer break.
 Which ever way I look at this amendment, I cannot find ONE tiny point to defend it, more so when all political parties want us to believe that they are the Messiahs of the poor and down trodden.

 Till a few months ago these adorable kids had never seen a book or held a pencil.
 Their parents are agricultural labour who grow vegetables on the bank of the Yamuna on land that belongs to landlords of the nearby Khader village.
 Till a few months ago they were working in the family business.
 Then arrived a teacher who decided to educate these children and give them a better start.
 Last month Project Why ‘adopted’ these kids and our main mission was to see how to mainstream them, a tough call as these kids have no civic identity.
 They simply do not exist.
 Earlier the teacher only taught them for an hour or so in the middle of the day.
 We decided to create a school like environment and teach them from 9 am to 3 pm with a midday meal.
 We were aware of the fact that these little hands were part of the said socio-economic conditions and provided added and needed labour.
 We were confident that with the laws on our side – Right to Education and Minimum Age for child labour – we had enough to convince the parents to send the children to the project from 9 to 3!
 Ah ha!
 Now with the new amendment should parliament pass sit – everything changes and we will be on shaky grounds.